barnes00/discordBot/README.md

 Fun commands - send randomly generated gifs

-Info - display a help menu for the bot
+Info - help menu and weather commands

-Misc - commands for choosing random items from a list, emoji stealing, and reminders
+Misc - commands for choosing random items from a list, emoji management, and reminders

 Moderation - ban, timeout, or kick members

 Music - basic music commands to play a queue of songs

-Pokemon - commands for displaying official/shiny artwork, types and matchups, stats, and trivia commands
+Pokemon - commands for displaying official/shiny artwork of all forms, basic Pokemon information, types matchups, stats, and trivia commands

 # Development
 The bot is created with Node.js using the Discord.js library.
 Handlers, events, and commands are seperated into different directories and files to improve readability.
-The fun and Pokemon commands utilize open APIs to retrieve images and data.
+The fun, weather, and Pokemon commands utilize open APIs to retrieve images and data.

 # Local Copy Installation
 Requirements: Have Node.js installed on the device, and have your own registered Discord bot and know its token